-General Topic
+Abstract

-In my doctoral research, I analyze historically, philosophically, and theologically the intellectual interchange between Judaism and radical political theology in the 1960s-1970s.
-I am conducting a critical study of the explicit and implicit, sometimes sympathetic and sometimes controversial, translations of Latin American liberation theologians (in their many variations) of Jewish tradition and “Jewish ideas.”
+My doctoral research, analyzes historically, philosophically, and theologically the intellectual interchange between Judaism and radical political theology in the 1960s through the 1970s.
+I am conducting a critical study of how Latin American liberation theologian (in their many variations) have translated, explicitly and implicitly, sometimes sympathetically and sometimes controversially, Jewish tradition and “Jewish ideas.”

-I examine how European, mostly German, Jewish thinkers, inspired Catholic theologians, either by direct reading, mediated by the theology of the Second Vatican Council, or through personal experiences in the state of Israel, in their efforts to create a new interpretation of Christian theology and the role of the Church in the modern world.
+I examine how European, mostly German, Jewish thinkers, inspired Catholic theologians in the latter’s efforts to create a new interpretation of Christian theology and of the role of the Church in the modern world.
+The influence derived either from the Catholic theologians’ direct reading of these Jewish sources, mediated by the theology of the Second Vatican Council, or from their personal experiences in the state of Israel.

-For such an enterprise, I am engaging in the study of the Jewish cultural milieu, as well as the Latin American Catholic background, in which these thinkers lived and acted, and where they developed their ideas.
+For this endeavor, I am examining the Jewish cultural milieu, as well as the Latin American Catholic background in which these Catholic thinkers lived, acted, and developed their ideas.

 This approach to Jewish thought through Latin American theology will provide an innovative contribution to the understanding of the scope and possibilities of modern Jewish political philosophy.